MobileFirstLLC/cws-publish/README.md

 #### Obtaining `<EXTENSION_ID>`

-Go to chrome web store [developer console](https://chrome.google.com/webstore/developer/dashboard) and click "More info".
-Copy the item id (approx. 32 character string) and paste it to your upload/publish command to replace `<EXTENSION_ID>`.
+Go to chrome web store [developer console](https://chrome.google.com/webstore/developer/dashboard) and click on an existing extension.
+Copy the item id (approx. 32 character string) and paste it to your command to replace `<EXTENSION_ID>`.

+If your extension is brand new, you must manually upload an initial draft in the developer console to obtain an id.
+Further, you will not be able to publish the extension until you manually complete the store listing to include uploading necessary screenshots and consenting to their policies.

 **EXAMPLE:** if your extension id is `fpggedhgeoicapmcammhdbmcmngbpkll`, the upload command would now look like this: